-With Monika Skerbelis, a former VP at Universal Pictures, Edwards wrote the critically acclaimed book,"I Liked It, Didn’t Love It (Screenplay Development From The Inside Out!)", the quintessential book on the development process now in its 2nd edition (a 3rd edition will be published for Fall 2015), and "The Complete Filmmakers Guide to Film Festivals (Your All Access Pass to Launching Your Film on the Festival Circuit)," which are used as textbooks at various universities and colleges worldwide.
-Edwards and Skerbelis are also the founders of ESE Film Workshops Online, a series of global online classes that teach the ins and outs of the film industry not necessarily taught in film school.
-Classes include: Creating a Production Company, Maneuvering Film Festivals, Screenplay Development from the Inside Out,Finding & Developing New Ideas, Starting a Film Festival, Basic Screenwriting from the Inside Out, Basic Screenplay Format, Elements of Structuring the TV Drama, with more classes being added every year. (www.ESEntertainment.net)
+Together, Edwards & Skerbelis wrote the critically acclaimed bestselling book, ILiked It, Didn’t Love It (Screenplay Development From The Inside Out!), currently in its revised and expanded new 3rd edition.
+Their next book, published by Michael Wiese Publishing (MWP), was another bestselling, critically acclaimed book, The Complete Filmmakers Guide to Film Festivals (An all access pass to launching your film on the festival circuit).
+Edwards and Skerbelis are also the founders of ESE Film Workshops Online, a series of global online classes that teach the ins and outs of the film industry.
+Classes include: Creating a Production Company, Maneuvering Film Festivals, Screenplay Development from the Inside Out,Finding & Developing New Ideas, Basic Screenwriting from the Inside Out, Basic Screenplay Format with more classes being added every year.

 A contributing writer to The Beachwood Voice for seven years, Edwards was also the newspaper’s restaurant reviewer and feature writer.
 More recently she was a lifestyle columnist for the Los Feliz Ledger.
 She is also a contributing writer to Produced Bymagazine, the official magazine of the Producers Guild of America and has written music reviews for FAME (The Folk Acoustic Music Exchange) online.
 In addition, she wrote a column, “Rona’s Reel Take,” for the New York quarterly newspaper, The Neworld Review, in which she ranted and raved about the film business.
 She was also senior editor at Morton Books.
 She currently writes for Script magazine.